Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

 Can Dogs Eat Carrot Cake – Summary

-Dogs can safely eat small servings of plain carrot cake, but it’s vital to avoid recipes containing raisins, sultanas, walnuts, macadamia nuts, xylitol or chocolate.
+Dogs can safely eat small servings of plain carrot cake.
+But it’s vital to avoid recipes with raisins, sultanas, walnuts, macadamia nuts, xylitol or chocolate.

-Carrot cake is also high in sugar and fat, which means too much can cause or exacerbate health problems like obesity, diabetes, heart disease, hip dysplasia and pancreatitis.
+Carrot cake is also high in sugar and fat, which means too much can cause or worsen health problems like obesity, diabetes, heart disease, hip dysplasia and pancreatitis.

 If in doubt, keep this treat on your plate, and choose something more suitable for your dog instead!